Reinhardtvbm/Notes/Parallel_Processing.md

 - **Thread**: A dispatchable unit of work within a process.
 Includes a processor context, and its own data area for the stack.
 It executes sequentially and is interruptible so that the processor can turn to another thread.
 - **Thread switch**: The act of switching processor control from one thread to another within the same process.
 Typically less costly than a process switch.

+### 4.2 Approaches to Explicit Multithreading
+There are four principle approaches to multithreading:
+#### Interleaved multithreading
+Also known as **fine-grained multithreading**.
+The processor deals with two or more thread contexts at a time, swithing from one thread to another at each clock cycle.
+If a thread is blocked because of data dependancies or memory latencies, that thread is skipped and a ready thread is executed.

+#### Blocked Multithreading
+Also known as **coarse-grain multithreading**.
+The instructions of a thread are executed successively until an event occurs that may cause delay, such as a cache miss.
+This even induces a switch to another thread.
+This approach is effective on an in-order processor that would stall the pipeline for a delay event such as a cache miss.

+#### Simultaneous multithreading (SMT)
+Instructions are simultaneously issued from multiple threads to the execution units of a superscalar processor.
+This combines the wide superscalar instruction issue capability with the use of multiple thread contexts.

+#### Chip multiprocessing
+In this case, multiple cores are implemented on a single chip and each core handles seperate threads.
+The advantage of this approach is that the available logic area on a chip is used effectively without depending on ever-increasing complexity in pipeline design.
+This is referred to a **multicore**.

+We can then contrast different pipelining architectures with and without multithreading:
+- **Single-threaded scalar**: simple pipeline found in traditional RISC/CISC machine with no multithreading
+- **Interleaved multithreaded scalar**: The easiest approach to implement.
+By switching threads at each clock cycle, the pipline stages can be kept fully occupied.
+The hardware must be able to switch threads between instruction cycles.
+- **Blocked multithreaded scalar**: A single thread is executed until a latency even occurs that would stop the pipeline, at which time a thread switch occurs.

+Remember that although a mutlithreaded scalar processor offers better processor utilisation, it does so at the cost of single thread performance.

+- **Superscalar**: basic superscalar with no multithreading.
+During some cycles, not all available issue slots are occupied, which is referred to as *horizontal loss*.
+During other cycles, no instructions can be issued, which is called *vertical loss*
+- **Interleaved multithreaded superscalar**: During each cycle, as many instructions as possible from one thread are issued.
+Thread switching occurs between cycles.
+- **Blocked multithreaded superscalar**: Like blocked mutithreaded scalar, but with superscalar pipeline.
+Can also be thought of as interleaved multithreaded superscalar, but thread switching only occurs with a latency event on the current thread.
+- **Very long instruction word (VLIW)**: Multiple instructions are placed in a single word.
+Typically constructed by the comiler.
+Instructions that can be executed in parallel are placed in the same word.
+If it is not possible to completely fill a word with instructions, no-ops are used.
+- **Interleaved multithreading VLIW**: similar efficiency to interleaved mutithreading superscalar
+- **Blocked multithreading LVIW**

+Final two approached enable parallel, simultaneous execution of multiple threads:
+- **Simultaneous multithreading**: Capable of issueing multiple instructions at the same time.
+So horizontal slots can typically be filled by simply placing other threads in them, providing a high level of efficiency.
+- **Chip multiprocessor**: The processor has seperate independant cores.
+The diagram in the textbook shows a quad-core processor, which each have a two-issue superscalar architecure, and can therefore issue up to two instructions per cycle.